nootr/cheator-completor/klaverjassen.md

 be dealt to your partner using nothing but what seems to be normal overhand shuffles.

-This is called a "blind" shuffle, which means that this routine should be practised until it can be done blindfolded before using it in the wild.
+This is called a "blind" shuffle, so please make sure you can do this routine blindfolded before using it in the wild.

 ## Techniques